slate20/YT-Karaoke/README.md

 # YouTube Karaoke App

 A web application for hosting karaoke nights using YouTube videos.
 This app provides a control panel for managing singers and songs, and a separate player window for displaying the karaoke videos in fullscreen.
+Now with multi-display support and available as standalone executables for Windows and Linux!

 ## Features